yuvalpress/version-notifier/README.md

 ## Upcoming Features ✨
 * Support for more notification methods (currently Slack only).
-* Support more than one notification method at a time (currently Slack only).
+* Support more than one notification method at a time.
 * Add support for Pypi repositories
 * Add support for private GitHub repositories
 * Add support for Docker Images in Dockerhub